megmaciver13/jeopardy/README.md

 # Jeopardy

-Hello and welcome to the game of Jeopardy.
-Naturally, I mimicked the styling of the gameshow where the user chooses the category and value of the category to illicit a specific question.
-Rules of the game are very simple, the user selects the value in a specific question and has one chance to say the correct answer.
-If the user is correct, the value of the selection is added to their score, if they are incorrect, nothing happens and the box is disabled for both.

-Using some basic html/css I created the initial style and look and then used Javascript to make the actual board.
-From there, I created a global event listener to the new div elements in the board and attached each to a corresponding data location in the object.
-Using prompt so that the user can respond with an answer and attaching that to a variable, I was able to use a quick comparison that would verify it was the correct answer or if not, display the correct answer in an alert.
+##About
+This is my first large project here at General Assembly.
+The game has several categories with buttons under them with varying point values.
+User will challenge themselves on different categories with progressively harder questions.

+##Rules
+Users will have one chance to answer correctly on the selected category and value.
+If the user answers correctly, the value will be added to their score, if not, nothing will be added, then that button will no longer be available to be clicked.
+If you wish to start over, click the restart button.

+##How to Play
+git clone this repo into your local drive in the terminal or command line, open index.html

+##Tools Used
+HTML
+CSS
+JavaScript